seanchatmangpt/chatman-nano-stack/ontology-forge.md

 Frequently Asked Questions
 Q 1: What do I need installed?
-Python 3.10+, pip install dspy-ai typer rich rdflib.
+Python 3.10+, Ollama with qwen3:latest model, pip install dspy-ai typer rich rdflib.

 Q 2: Do I pay per-token?
-Ontology Forge defaults to whichever model you configure; use your own key or point to a local LLM to avoid usage fees.
+Ontology Forge uses Ollama with qwen3:latest by default for completely free, local LLM inference.
+No API fees.

 Q 3: Can I bring my own archetypes?
 Yes.
 Drop any .ttl, .shacl.ttl, or .sparql skeleton in archetypes/ and pass --myModule 50.